Kakamotobi/Learned/JS/Prototypes-Classes-OOP/Prototypes-Classes-OOP.md

 ## Constructor Function
 - Another way of making objects based off of a pattern/recipe.
 - Notes
-  - Capitalalize first letter indicates a constructor function.
+  - Capital first letter indicates a constructor function.
   - There is never a `return` value in constructor functions.
   - `this` keyword is referenced directly in the function; not in an object.
 - **`new`** Operator